judering/judering.github.io/index.md

 Crash ensemble/Kate Ellis will perform Up to my f-holes for cello and tape at The MAC, Belfast on the 14th March as part of the Belfast Music Society Night Music Series.

 ## FEBRUARY 2019
 Heading to Denmark to do a small tour with Clang Sayne on the 25th February.
-More details to follow.

 Silver Kites (myself, Fionnuala Conway and Lenka Dobai) will be performing at this years Bottlenote Festival on the 24th February.
-More details to follow.

 Martin Johnson will be performing my new set of 5 cello pieces "Wildwood" at a private St. Brigid's day celebration.